|

 construct in a property value it will be replaced with the value of another

-.
+property named name.
 If there is no such property the

 tag will be left intact.
 Note, that you can use only properties defined